jarodium/persona-secpack/PROTOCOLS.md

 # Network - Hubs #

-- Adding more Hubs to the network requires manual installation and definition in Home, which in turn propagates this change to SecPack and Dummy.

-- Each Hub is responsible of finding new devices automatically through "linear discovery" and then, relay that information to SecPack.
+- The Hub concept is removed from the system as it brings up the problem of adding/removing/updating device physical locations.
+To solve this, each device would be given a location ( point ) in the floor plan of the house.
+It is replaced by the SecPack's network monitoring service.

+# Network - SecPack #

-   - Seckpack will then register the new device, give it an internal id, store the command schema and generate a secure key.
-This key is then relayed to the Hub, which in turn sends it to the Device in order to store the key.
+- SecPack will maintain a ledger containing the device and then, register the new device, give it an internal id, store the command schema and generate a secure key.
+This key is then relayed to the Device in order to store the key.
-   - This ledger could also contain which HUB belongs the device, but we would then have to find a new procedure to "move" one device from one Hub to another.

-Linear discovery is when a device first connects to a Hub and asks SecPack if the device is registered.
+"Linear discovery" is when a device first connects to a Hub and asks SecPack if the device is registered.
 If the Device is not registered, the device sends it's command schema to the SecPack and waits for a key and the assigned id.
 If the Device is already registered it receives a new key to be stored.

-- Hubs will only receive commands from devices and the SecPack, so any device adition/removal must be properly updated in the hosts file.
+This new key is to be frequently updated to a random X times a day (where X is a random number 3 to 9)

+Note: Advancements on networking and bandwidth should allow for this number of random times a day to be executed up to 20 times a day or by a hourly basis, but one should account for the number of devices and possible burdens in the household.

 # Network - Core #

-- All Core communication to a Device...
+- Core will manage the frontend-to-backend commands.
+It will be responsible to relay commands to SecPack, which in turn, will be relaying commands to the device after proper whitelisting check on the commands the device has.